konveyor/konveyor.github.io/content/Crane/Tutorials/statelessAppMirror.md

 2. Install Crane using the [Installation Guide](https://crane-docs.konveyor.io/content/getting-started/installation/).

 > **Important:** Read through [Kubernetes' documentation on accessing multiple clusters](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).
 This document references **src** and **dest** contexts that refer to the clusters created using the minikube startup scripts above.

-When working in the home environment, or use kind (`kind-src` and `kind-dest`), modify the commands below to reference the correct cluster context.
+When working in the home environment, or using Kind (`kind-src` and `kind-dest`), modify the commands below to reference the correct cluster context.

-## 1. Deploy the Guestbook application in the source cluster
+## Step 1.
+Deploy the Guestbook application in the source cluster

 Deploy the [Kubernetes' stateless guestbook application](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/) and modify it to be consumable with [Kustomize](https://kustomize.io/) (Kubernetes native and template-free tool to manage application configuration).
 The guestbook application consists of: